 - Error 0x800705aa can arise because of corrupted Windows Update components and system files, limited hard drive space, and even incorrect time settings.

-- When Windows can’t install updates, you might need to repair or reset Windows Update components.
+- You might need to repair or reset Windows Update components when Windows can't install updates.

 - Correcting time and date settings might fix the error 0x800705aa in no time.